haydenkshaw/.vim/README.md

 Feel free to use/ridicule.
 It may not be very useful on environments other than described above.

+I also use this font with it: https://github.com/adobe-fonts/source-code-pro

 ## Installation
 ### Windows 10
 I used [Chocolatey](https://chocolatey.org/) to install Gvim and PHP 7.